 CalEITC4Me: A statewide campaign dedicated to raising awareness about the benefits of the Earned Income Tax Credit for working families and all Californians.
 Learn more at CalEITC4Me.org.

-California Earned Income Tax Credit (CalEITC): A new cash back tax credit that puts money back in the pockets of California’s working families and individuals with incomes of less than $16,750 (with no dependents) and up to $24,950 (for those with two or more dependents).
+California Earned Income Tax Credit (CalEITC): A new cash back tax credit that puts money back in the pockets of California’s working families and individuals with incomes of less than $16,750 (with no dependents) and up to $24,950 (for those with one or more dependents).

 Dependents (or Qualifying Children): Each child you claim on your tax return must pass the relationship, age, residency and joint return tests to be your qualifying child.